OndrejNepozitek/Edgar-Unity/docs/examples/platformer-1.md

 ## Doors and corridors

-Even though there are no real corridors used in generated levels, we use the corridor feature to make sure that neighboring rooms do not share walls.
+Even though there are no real corridors used in generated levels, we use the corridor feature to make sure that neighbouring rooms do not share walls.

 <Gallery cols={2} fixedHeight>
     <GalleryImage src="img/v2/examples/platformer1/corridor_horizontal.png" caption="Horizontal corridor" />